 Balance: Each of your pages should be well-balanced and harmonious.
 A good way to understand balance is to think of your webpage as a scale, with its elements distributed equally on both sides.
-There are many ways to go about such even distribution, as balance can be symmetrical, asymmetrical, or radial.
+There are many ways to go about such even distribution, as balance can be symmetrical, asymmetrical or radial.
 Whichever you choose, the resulting look should always feel cohesive, leaving nothing out of place.

 07. Update your site’s content

-When writing your website’s content, it’s paramount that your choice of words provides real value to readers.
-Keeping your target audience in mind will help you craft text that is less about you and your product (which can come off as salesy), and more about your users and their needs.
-Use written copy to provide an answer to their questions, and offer a helping hand in guiding them through the site.
+When writing your website’s content, keep your target audience in mind.
+This will help you craft text that is less about you and your product (which can come off as salesy), and more about your users and their needs.
+Use written copy to provide an answer to their questions and guide them through the site.

 08. Mind your SEO